nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 	**Note** - Key words are "no" ; "off" ; "yesterday" ; "absent"

 	        Input:
-	        @scibot No I was off yesterday or
+	        @scibot No I was off yesterday
 		@scibot No I was absent yesterday

 	```